tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER2.md

 ## Error Handling

+* Handling workflow timeout on client
+  *

+By default:
+* Workflows don't have retry options - not retried when failed or timed out
+* Workflow is retried only if you specify its retry options

+* Workflow code throws exception that extends TemporalFailure

-Any exception that doesn’t extend TemporalFailure is converted to ApplicationFailure when thrown from a workflow or an activity.
+* Any exception that doesn’t extend TemporalFailure is converted to ApplicationFailure when thrown from a workflow or an activity.
-The ApplicationFailure extends TemporalFailure.
-So it is passed to a caller without any conversion.
+* Calls to activities always throw ActivityFailure with an exception that caused the failure as a cause.
+So a NullPointerException thrown from an activity is going to be delivered to the workflow (after exhausting all retries according to the retry options) as an ActivityFailure that has an ApplicationFailure with a type equal to `java.lang.NullPointerException" as a cause.

 An activity invocation always throws ActivityFailure with an original failure as a cause.
 A child workfow invocation always throws ChildWorkflowFailure with an original failure as a cause.
 A synchronous workflow invocation always returns WorkflowException which will contain the workflow failure as a cause.